 When people hear the term ‘smart charging’, often what they envision are the abilities that managed charging offers, though, that’s not the case.
 Simply put, smart charging refers to the actual charger hardware for electric vehicles (EVs) – the physical interface.
 While the intent is not to be deceptive, ‘smart’ simply means the charging technology has a Wi-Fi connection, enabling passive visibility to the data.
 This can provide high-level information such as the cost a fleet is paying for electricity, the amount of energy being pulled, or the vehicles’ current state of charge.
 However, what it does not allow for, is for fleets to act on that data.

 While managed charging certainly incorporates the simple functionality of smart charging, it goes beyond those limitations to provide real value to fleets.
-Intelligent charge management systems (CMS), such as our partner AMPLY Power’s OMEGA software, feature cloud-based technology and onsite hardware that connects to the EV chargers, auxiliary meter, vehicle telematics/management tools, and the respective local utility.
+Intelligent charge management systems (CMS) feature cloud-based technology and onsite hardware that connects to the EV chargers, auxiliary meter, vehicle telematics/management tools, and the respective local utility.
 This allows charging operations to be automated and optimized – as the software can navigate electricity costs that fluctuate on an hourly basis and orchestrate charging sessions to ensure vehicles are charged and ready when needed.

 But, with most fleets interested in the scalability of their operations, the question remains: can managed charging help avoid those cost- and time-prohibitive utility service site upgrades?
 The answer: it depends on the provider.